fabric8-ui/ngx-feature-flag/README.md

 export class EnvironmentWidgetModule { }
 ```

-> NOTE: the component is hidden but still initializaed.
+> NOTE: the component is hidden but still initialized.

 #### use case 2: My feature is a refactored component I want to hide/show
 Similar to precedent section.
 You put the new code in the HTML element that content `user-level` and the old code in `default-level`.